 Access to CAplus, a database of chemical literature and U.S. and foreign chemical-related patents, CASREACT, and the Registry database from Chemical Abstracts Service.
-To register for your account, click the above SciFinder Scholar tab on the far right for more information on this resource and the link to register.
+To register for your account, click the above SciFinder Scholar tab on the far left for more information on this resource and the link to register.

 Reaxys is an online chemistry database that provides access to: Beilstein, the standard information resource for organic chemistry; Gmelin, the standard information resource for inorganic chemistry; and the Patent Chemistry Database.